MrJefferson29/Shirly/backend/README.md

-# Eyesome Backend API
+# ShirlyBlack Backend API

-A fully functional Express.js backend for the Eyesome ecommerce application.
+A fully functional Express.js backend for the ShirlyBlack ecommerce application.

 ## 🚀 Features